 Quality in translations can vary more than ever.
-Computer assisted translation (CAT) tools, translation robots and Google Search drive translators to work faster and clients to shorten deadlines (or is it the other way around?).
-That growing trend towards digitization is not always translation quality’s best friend.
+Today, such things as Computer Assisted Translation (or CAT) tools, translation robots and, among others, Google Search, all drive translators to work faster and clients to shorten deadlines (or is it the other way around?).
+That growing trend towards digitization is not always translation quality's best friend.
 Still, there are ways to ensure you get optimal quality when ordering a translation.
-Discover these 5 tips.
+Discover these five tips.

 1. Commit yourself to the translation

-As project owner, imagine you are about to send out a text for translation into a dozen of languages.
+Imagine you are a project owner about to send out a text for translation into a dozen languages.
 Go through the source document first.
 Check out for parts that could lead to misinterpretation or be hard to understand.
 If needed, go back to the source writer and request some updates.
-The zero fault principle will save much time and efforts afterwards.
-It will reduce the amount of questions from the twelve translators.
+The zero fault approach will save much time and effort afterward.
+It will reduce the number of questions from the twelve translators.
 It will also lessen the corrections to apply once translations are almost ready.
-Besides, translation quality will be better: no more question of ‘shit in, shit out’.
+Besides, translation quality will be better: no more question of shit in, shit out.